kniekamp19/R_makefile_sample/README.md

-Following tutorial at https://stat545.com/automating-pipeline.html for creating Makefiles and using make to automate data analysis pipelines
+Following tutorial at https://stat545.com/automating-pipeline.html for creating Makefiles in R and using make to automate data analysis pipelines